preese/Step-by-step-to-perfSONAR-TPs-Archive/README.md

-# GitHub
- QuickStart-PS

  # Quick Start Guide:
- ##Setting Up perfSONAR Testpoints, Archive, and Grafana Hosts
+ ## Setting Up perfSONAR Testpoints, Archive, and Grafana Hosts

 Originally getting a MaDDash site up and running was quite challenging.
 Andy Lake’s **MaDDash Quick Install Guide** proved to be very helpful.
 However, it still left out an essential detail: what exactly should the .json file look like?
 While it's thoroughly documented, I didn't want to keep dozens of tabs open in my browser to reference all the details.